Caroline Peyton: Later career

 In the late 1980s and early 1990s, Peyton was recommended for auditions in Disney films through friends and wound up recording vocals for four Disney animated movies: Beauty and the Beast, Aladdin, Pocahontas and The Hunchback of Notre Dame.

 Peyton moved to Williamson County, Tennessee in 1993 and recorded a collection of Celtic Christmas songs on the Green Hill label.
 Ubiquity Records featured a track from Intuition, "Just as We," on a compilation, Gilles Peterson Digs America:Brownswood, U.S.A.
 In 2006 the Chicago record label The Numero Group included "Engram"—a track from Mock Up—on their anthology of female singer-songwriters, Wayfaring Strangers: Ladies from the Canyon.
 Asterisk, an imprint of Numero, reissued Mock Up and Intuition in January 2009, with archival photos, extra tracks, liner notes and a video of Peyton performing in 1972 at Indianapolis club the Hummingbird Cafe.
 Both albums had been previously reissued in limited editions in Japan.

 In February 2009, Peyton performed a set of songs drawn from her 1970s albums at Nashville club the Basement, and in May re-united with Bingham and Bob Lucas at a concert in Bloomington.
 As she told reporter Ron Wynn of Nashville's City Paper, "I guess I was just ahead of my time.
 It was what I call art songs.
 We really didn't think much about whether they might be commercial or not.
 I know there are some incredible players on these recordings, guys who’ve gone on to make great records with other people."
-She has also performed infrequently in Nashville.
+She also performed infrequently in Nashville.